- »Steven Zhou Wins WSOP Circuit Sydney Main Event

 Steven Zhou Wins WSOP Circuit Sydney Main Event

-The 2019 edition of the World Series of Poker Circuit stop at The Star Sydney casino is in the books.
+The 2019 edition of the World Series of Poker Circuit stops at The Star Sydney casino is in the books.
 There were 14 winners of the 14 tournaments on the WSOPC International schedule stop, including Steven Zhou, who won the Main Event.

 When the series was announced, players immediately made plans to travel to The Star Sydney.
 And it wasn’t all about the WSOP Circuit Main Event.
 The preliminaries are just as popular with many players looking for ways to win a WSOP gold ring.